pramsey/crunchyblog/antijoin/index.md

 ## Subqueries?
 No.

-Since the problem statement includes the works "not in", this form of the query seems superficially plausible:
+Since the problem statement includes the words "not in", this form of the query seems superficially plausible:

 ```sql
 SELECT i